Skip to Main Content

 Is your topic assigned?

-• Topics that are assigned by your professor are often broad or somewhat general.
+• Topics that are assigned to you can be broad or somewhat general.

 • Focus in on a related topic or subtopic that is interesting to you.